cms-cmu/bbreww/README.md

 # bbreww

-This is a temporary repository for bbreww analysis code, which is implemented on top of the coffea4bees framework.
+This is a temporary repository for bbreww analysis code, which is implemented on top of the barista framework.
 The code is under development.

 ## Installation